anushree-a/pui-assignments/homework_5/README_assignment5.txt

 3. Created 2 separate product detail pages:
    One for available item and one for an item that is out of stock.
    Both have slightly different designs based on product availabililty.
+   You can access the available product details page by clicking on a product that is in stock on the browse page.
+   Similarly, you can access the out of stock product details page by clicking on a product that is out of stock on the browse page.